meltano/sdk/docs/dev_guide.md

 ### 'Database' stream classes

+`NOTE: The Database stream class is not fully tested and is less mature than other stream types.
+For more info: https://gitlab.com/meltano/singer-sdk/-/issues/45`

 _Database streams inherit from the class `DatabaseStream`.
 To create a database stream class, you will first override the `execute_query()` method.
 Depending upon how closely your source complies with standard `information_schema` conventions, you may also override between